ttolentino89/thirdCut/README.md

 Note: To see expected behavior you can test against a current working example with the command: curl -X POST https://lyft-interview-test.glitch.me/test --data '{"string_to_cut": "iamyourlyftdriver"}' -H 'Content-Type: application/json'
 ```

+Three main parts of this program needed to be implemented in order to satisfy requirements:

+1. Get user input as "string_to_cut"
+2. Post user input to /test route, which will then
+3. Return "string_to_cut" as a new "return_string" which is composed of every third letter of the original user input

 ## How It Works: :factory:

 To keep interests separate, I created two separate files. "test.js" contains all the backend Express server logic + routes, and "third.js" contains the function that actually "splits" the string into third letters and returns a new string created from those "split" characters.
 In fact, third.js only contains one function which is exported as a module into test.js, and that function is below: